NadavHolzerCode/ComputerVisionProject/README.md

-# ComputerVisionProject
+# FinalProject
 In this project, we utilized DeepMind's TAPIR model to analyze videos of Parkinson's patients walking through a corridor while wearing eye-tracking glasses.
-Our goal was to map the patients' gaze positions onto a single heatmap.
+Our goal was to map the patients' gaze positions onto a single heatmap as well as dynamic one.

 Using TAPIR, we tracked any point on the screen with high accuracy.
 Leveraging computer vision tools, we processed the gaze data and successfully generated a comprehensive heatmap, providing valuable insights into the patients' visual attention patterns.

+Process
 Before starting the analysis make sure to install all libraries using the requirements file.
 The first step in the code is to provide the patient ID and select three file paths:
 1. Select the patient ID from a dropdown list.